I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlequalprefixsid.md

 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

-<p><b>RtlEqualPrefixSid</b> enables a server in one domain to verify an attempt by a user to log on to another domain.
-For example, if a user attempts to log on to RemoteDomain from a workstation in LocalDomain, the server for LocalDomain can request the SIDs for the user and the user's groups from RemoteDomain.
-The domain controller for RemoteDomain responds with the relevant SIDs. </p>

-<p>All SIDs for a specified domain necessarily have the same prefix.
-When the server receives the user's SIDs, it can call <b>RtlEqualPrefixSid</b> for each SID, comparing the user or group SID against the SID for RemoteDomain.
-If any of the SID prefixes are not equal, the server refuses the logon attempt. </p>

-<p>It is advisable to modify the SID for a domain before comparing it with a group or user SID.
-If the SID for RemoteDomain is S-1-1234-8, each group or user SID for that domain will have S-1-1234-8 as its prefix.
-To compare the SIDs by using <b>RtlEqualPrefixSid</b>, the caller copies the domain SID and adds any subauthority relative identifier value to the copy, thereby creating an SID in the form S-1-1234-8-0.
-(The relative identifier, or RID, is the portion of a SID that identifies a user or group in relation to the authority that issued the SID.)
-The caller then uses the modified domain SID as a template against which the group and user SIDs are compared. </p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

 ## -requirements
 <table>
 <tr>